-OPTION 2: Complete a BMED Purchase Request form (pdf) to have the BMED Department purchase your requested items with the department procurement card.
+OPTION 2: Procurement - Complete a Purchase Request Form (excel) to have the BMED Department purchase your requested items with the department procurement card.

-- Orders will be placed by the BMED office as soon as possible, but students should plan ahead
+- Orders will be placed by the BMED office as soon as possible, but please plan ahead

 Donate to the Hannah-Forbes Fund